mpaland/printf/README.md

 | PRINTF_SUPPORT_FLOAT     | defined   | Define this to enable floating point (%f) support |
 | PRINTF_SUPPORT_LONG_LONG | defined   | Define this to enable long long (%ll) support |
 | PRINTF_SUPPORT_PTRDIFF_T | defined   | Define this to enable ptrdiff_t (%t) support |

+## Caveats
+- The internal floating point conversion has a maximum precision of 9 digits.
+Any higher precision is truncated after the 9th digit and zeros are returned.
+  So `printf("%.12f", 42.89522312345678)` gives `42.895223123000`.
+- Exponential floating point format (e.g. `"%.10e"` to get `1.167e+65`) for large numbers is not supported yet.
+Sorry.

 ## Test suite